May 10, 2026

 5. Creative Skills

-Creative skills are fundamental abilities that enable people to generate original ideas, express themselves artistically, and find unique solutions to problems.
+Creative skills are the abilities that help people think differently, express original ideas, and find solutions that others miss.
 These skills are essential for roles that require innovative thinking and pushing boundaries across different industries.
 Many organizations now recognize creative skills as vital for success in a competitive market.

 • Original Thinking: Creating unique solutions and fresh ideas